-Around 50 percent of people experience caffeine withdrawal symptoms when they cut back on or eliminate caffeine.
+Around 50 percent of people experience headaches when they cut back on or eliminate caffeine.
 Experimental studies have shown that around 13 percent of individuals experience withdrawal symptoms severe enough to make them unable to work.

 Caffeine withdrawal symptoms vary in type and severity from person to person.
 These are common: